SIRHAMY/HamiltonGreeneCV/HamiltonGreeneCV.md

 ## Projects

 Notable projects I've worked on in chronological order.
 Projects developed while working as part of an organization will be listed under their respective entry in `Professional Experience`.
+Where possible, links to source code and live demos are provided.

 ### ProfessorDex
 **Affiliation:**